nextpyp/next/docs/contributing.md

 ## Building releases

-To build the release singularity container, run the `vmBuildNextPyp` Gradle task.
+To build the release apptainer container, run the `vmBuildNextPyp` Gradle task.
 When finished, the container will appear at `run/nextPYP.sif`.

 To build the reverse proxy container, run the `vmBuildReverseProxy`